Car Accident Injury Common Questions

 First and foremost, you should contact emergency services and seek medical attention.
 But you also want to:

-- Exchange information with the other parties to the accident, which includes names, insurance, driver's license, phone numbers.
+- Exchange information with the other parties to the accident, which includes names, insurance, driver's licenses, and phone numbers.

 - Get the names and contact information of any eyewitnesses as well as a brief recorded statement, if you are able to do so because their recollection will be best on the scene and preservation of it will be best if recorded either in writing or by video.